ncatlab/nlab-content/pages/1485.md

 where $p \in U_\alpha \cap U_\beta$, and $g_{\alpha\beta}(p) \in GL(\mathbb{R}^n)$ is the result of differentiating the transition function $\phi_{\alpha\beta}$ at the point $\phi_\alpha(p)$.
 We thus obtain a covering $U_\alpha \times \mathbb{R}^n$ of $T M$, and these form coordinate charts of a smooth manifold structure on $T M$ in a more or less evident way.
 There is an obvious projection map $\pi: T M \to M$, called the _tangent bundle_; the fiber $\pi^{-1}(p)$ over a point $p \in M$ is called the _tangent space_ at $p$, denoted $T_p M$.
 Elements $v \in T_p M$ are called _tangent vectors_ at $p$.

 * It is not immediately apparent that this construction yields the same manifold (in the sense described earlier) independent of the atlas chosen.
 To make this manifest, it is preferable to deal with coordinate-free expressions, defining for example tangent vectors with reference to the sheaf of smooth functions on $M$.
-We discuss this below.
+We discuss this below (see also the [above remark](#LawRem)).

 The functions